 This is a general “readable” summary of the rules and structure of the Brookhill Homes Association.
 See Declaration Of Restrictions, Homes Association Declaration, and By-Laws for the unabridged documents.
-Scans of the actual legal documents can be found in the Legal Archive.
+Scans of the actual legal documents are found in the Legal Archive.

-The Brookhill HOA was established as a non-profit corporation in 1986, under the laws of the state of Missouri.
-As such, the HOA is organized around and operates under the articles of the HOA bylaws.
+The Brookhill Homes Association was established as a non-profit corporation in 1984 under the laws of the state of Missouri.
+The HOA is organized around and operates under the recorded By-Laws, Homes Association Declaration, and Declaration Of Restrictions.

 Membership And Dues

-As specified in the HOA bylaws, all home owners of Brookhill are members of the HOA and receive the right to participate in its affairs upon payment of required annual dues.
+All homeowners are Members of the Brookhill HOA and receive the right to participate in its affairs upon payment of required annual dues.

-Please pay using a credit card on this website (a small transaction fee will be added), or make your check payable to “Brookhill Homes Association”.
+Please pay using a credit card on this website (a small transaction fee is added), or make your check payable to “Brookhill Homes Association”.
 Mail to:

 Brookhill Homes Association